sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 ```

 Normally, however, you need to explicitly set a pin to its output mode before setting output values.

-You MUST put pins into input mode before setting output mode.
+>[!IMPORTANT] You MUST put pins into INPUT mode before setting OUTPUT mode.

 ```
-## to set the gpio pin to output - fires set to input mode
+## to set the gpio pin to output (first set to input mode)
 gpio -g mode 22 in
 gpio -g mode 22 out
-gpio -g write 22 1   # to set the output on gpio -g write 22 0   # to set the output off
+gpio -g write 22 1   # to set the output on +3.3v
+gpio -g write 22 0   # to set the output off 0v
 ```

 [testShellScript1.sh](../../session3/code/testShellScript1.sh) is a shell script which sets up a number of pins and scans up and down changing the led values.